Identifying and Managing Environmental Risks in Commercial Transactions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel on key due diligence issues involved in corporate transactions.
+This CLE course will provide guidance for counsel on key due diligence issues involved in corporate transactions.
 The panel will examine the impact of the deal structure and discuss due diligence methods and scope to identify environmental risks and liabilities as well as offer best practices for developing strategies to address and allocate these risks.

 - Purpose of environmental due diligence